-32 33 of the website of the Commissioner.
+of the website of the Commissioner.

-- For purposes of paragraph (e) of subsection 1, delivery of an electronic record occurs when it is made available in a format in which the individual may retrieve, save and print it and the individual is notified that it is available. - 3.
-If the Commissioner supplies the provider with any information required under subparagraph (10) of paragraph (f) of subsection 1, the provider may comply with that requirement only by disclosing the information supplied by the Commissioner. - 4.
-An agreement must provide that: - (a) The individual has a right to terminate the agreement at any time, without penalty or obligation, by giving the provider written or electronic notice, in which event:
+- 2. For purposes of paragraph (e) of subsection 1, delivery of an electronic record occurs when it is made available in a format in which the individual may retrieve, save and print it and the individual is notified that it is available. - 3.
+If the Commissioner supplies the provider with any information required under subparagraph 10 of paragraph (f) of subsection 1, the provider may comply with that requirement only by disclosing the information supplied by the Commissioner.

-- (1) The provider will refund all unexpended money that the provider or its agent has received from or on behalf of the individual for the reduction or satisfaction of the individual's debt; - (2) With respect to an agreement which contemplates that creditors will settle debts for less than the principal amount of the debt, the provider will refund 65 percent of any portion of the setup fee that has not been credited against the settlement fee; and provider are revoked and ineffective;
+4. An agreement must provide that:

-(3) All powers of attorney granted by the individual to the
+- (a) The individual has a right to terminate the agreement at any time, without penalty or obligation or the payment of any termination fee, by giving the provider written or electronic notice, in which event: - (1) The provider will refund all unexpended money that the provider or its agent has received from or on behalf of the individual for the reduction or satisfaction of the individual's debt; - (2) With respect to an agreement which contemplates that creditors will settle debts for less than the principal amount of the debt, the provider will refund 65 percent of any portion of the setup fee that has not been credited against the settlement fee; - (3) All powers of attorney granted by the individual to the provider are revoked and ineffective; and